superlativeinstruments/manuals.playsuperlative.com/SB01/int-ext-channel.md

 The `INTERNAL` track will always correspond to the internal synth "engine" of the SB01.

-### External Channel
+### EXTERNAL Channel

 The `EXTERNAL` track offers a layer of external control on top of the internal synth, allowing the keyboard, arpeggiator, and sequencer to control an external device that accepts CV, MIDI, or USB MIDI.

 ### BOTH mode

-* Hold the `INTERNAL` and `EXTERNAL` buttons together to enter `BOTH` mode.
+Hold the `INTERNAL` and `EXTERNAL` buttons together to enter `BOTH` mode.
 While both channel LED's are lit, all button actions will now apply to both channels.

 When a function is active in both tracks, the button will toggle between `INT` and `EXT` channel colors to reflect this.
 Exit BOTH mode by pressing INT or EXT to enter an individual channel’s control.